News Explorer

 Click on the device type below to read more.

-In the Mac version of News Explorer, you have following subscription management options:
+In the Mac version of News Explorer, you have following feed management options:

-2. Hold down your left mouse button and drag the subscription to a new position until a blue horizontal line becomes visible.
+2. Hold down your left mouse button and drag the feed to a new position until a blue horizontal line becomes visible.

 3. Release the mouse button.